Sharps Waste—Explained

 What is Sharps Waste?

-Sharps are defined as items that can prick, slice, or penetrate the skin or can puncture waste bags and cardboard boxes, including:
+Sharps are items that can prick, slice, or penetrate the skin or can puncture waste bags and cardboard boxes, including:

 After use, these sharps become biohazardous waste, in turn becoming sharps waste.
-Biohazardous waste must be handled carefully and disposed of properly as this waste has the potential to spread infectious agents such as: Hepatitis B (HBV), Hepatitis C (HCV), and Human Immunodeficiency Virus (HIV).
+You must handle biohazardous waste carefully and dispose of it properly as this waste has the potential to spread infectious agents such as Hepatitis B (HBV), Hepatitis C (HCV), and Human Immunodeficiency Virus (HIV).

 Sharps Containers

 There are two main types of sharps containers: single-use and reusable sharps containers.
-Single-use sharps containers are disposed of along with the waste.
-These containers are usually used for mail-back programs and ongoing services, depending on how often you need disposal services.
+Dispose of single-use sharps containers along with the waste.
+You can use these containers for mail-back programs and ongoing services, depending on how often you need disposal services.
 Reusable sharps containers are emptied, sterilized, and then returned for reuse.

-It is important to verify that you are using an FDA approved sharps container for proper disposal of sharps waste.
-These containers have been cleared for use by healthcare professionals as well as the public.
+It is important to verify that you are using an FDA-approved sharps container for proper disposal of sharps waste.
+These containers are clear for use by healthcare professionals as well as the public.

-Proper sharps disposal containers are designed to safely store used sharps—pharmacies, medical supply companies, health care providers, and online sources, have proper sharps disposal containers available.
+Proper sharps disposal containers safely store used sharps—pharmacies, medical supply companies, health care providers, and online sources, have proper sharps disposal containers available.

 Sharps Disposal

-The sharps disposal process is regulated by OSHA, as well as state and local government.
+OSHA regulates the sharps disposal process, as well as state and local government.
 To dispose of contaminated sharps it is necessary to use a trusted service provider.

 There are many ways to stay compliant with regulations explained by the FDA including mail-back services, collection sites, and pick-up services.
 Most commonly the service provider utilizes a process known as autoclaving to sterilize the sharps and decontaminate them.